 Timothy Power and I coordinate the Brazilian Legislative Surveys, a three-decade effort to track and record the beliefs of Brazilian legislators.
-The 8th wave of the BLS was fielded during the first semester of 2017 and its results and were made public and discussed in a workshop hosted by Oxford's Latin American Centre, in February 2018.
-The first paper out of this wave examining the relative importance of each ministerial position in Brazil was recently accepted at Research and Politics.
-A second paper on polarization and fragmentation, along with the complete dataset and updated estimates of the ideological positions of Brazilian parties will be made available as supplemental materials to this publication.
+The 8th wave of the BLS was fielded during the first semester of 2017 and the complete dataset is available in the projects' repository.
+The first paper out of this wave examined the relative importance of each ministerial position in Brazil and was published in Research and Politics.
+A second paper on polarization and fragmentation has recently been accepted by Comparative Politics.
+The updated estimates of the ideological positions of Brazilian parties will be made available as supplemental materials to this publication.

 - (2018, with David Samuels) "Partisans, Antipartisans, and Nonpartisans: Voting Behavior in Brazil'' Cambridge University Press.

 - (forthcoming 2020, with Daniela Campello) "Endogenous Policymaking'' The Journal of Politics.
 Supplemental information, data, and replication materials available here.